In this tutorial, we’re going to read data from a table automatically on click.

 2) Right-click anywhere on the page

-3) Select the contextual entry we created earlier “Read Data from Wiki”
+3) Select the context menu action we created earlier, “Read Data from Wiki”

 4) A file should be downloaded to your drive containing the data from the table you selected